 Don’t have a dedicated homeschool room?
 Need ideas for how to organize all that stuff?
 Take a peak below for some homeschool cabinet organization ideas!

 This year marks the beginning of our homeschooling journey as a family.
 Our oldest daughter is starting school this year, so this is my first foray into the homeschool realm.
-I know a lot of families are distance learning or homeschooling this year out of necessity, but our homeschooling decision isn’t actually related to COVID, it’s something we’ve been considering as a schooling choice for a while now.

 That being said, I am not a veteran homeschooling mom, so take my ideas with a grain of salt ;).
 I’m sure I’ll be tweaking things and trying new ideas out as we progress.
 I hope this post is helpful in someway whether you’re doing traditional homeschool for the long term, or just for the foreseeable future!